 Here are 4 quick Valentine’s Day ecommerce tips to keep in mind when dressing your site for the holiday – plus how some of the top brands show their love on this date.

-Tip #1: Display Homepage Banners Promoting Valentine-approved Products
+Tip #1: Display homepage banners promoting Valentine-approved products

-V-day isn’t all flowers and chocolates – in fact, it’s a great opportunity to promote products that aren’t the typical ‘norm’ on this holiday but can be just as relevant for your customees.
-For example, Skinnydip London cleverly displays a homepage banner promoting the new Disney in Love collection:
+V-day isn’t all flowers and chocolates; it’s an excellent opportunity to promote products that aren’t the typical ‘norm’ on this holiday but that are still relevant for your customers.
+For example, Skinnydip London cleverly displays a homepage banner promoting the new ‘Disney in Love’ collection:

 Curious to learn the secrets behind Skinnydip’s success?
 Read our case study to discover the automated strategy that drives 16% higher AVV and an 8x ROI for the brand.

-Tip #2: Create Helpful Gift Guides
+Tip #2: Create helpful gift guides

 - Gifts for mom/dad